 - For the Sonic & Knuckles level, see Hidden Palace Zone (Sonic & Knuckles).
 For drx's website detailing video game prototypes, see Hidden Palace.

 Hidden Palace Zone is a scrapped level from Sonic the Hedgehog 2.
-It is an underground zone with purple water, featuring sparkling gems and dinosaur-esque badniks.
+It is an underground Zone with purple water, featuring sparkling gems and dinosaur-esque Badniks.
 Hidden Palace Zone is perhaps the most infamous of the scrapped Sonic 2 levels due to its widespread appearance in gaming media before the game was released.
 The majority of the art in the level was created by Craig Stitt.

 Notable features of Hidden Palace include green bridges which glow if Sonic or Tails walk on them.
 This is actually the same object as the bridge in Emerald Hill Zone, but is set to glow if the level number is that of Hidden Palace's.
-Also featured is a large ramp towards the end of the level, whose collision means it cannot be climbed without positioning Sonic on it with debug mode.
-Moving up this ramp will lead to the top of the screen, however using debug mode again will show that it continues at the bottom of the level, leading to a bridge covered in waterfalls and inevitably a platform to nowhere.
+Also featured is a large ramp towards the end of the level, whose collision means it cannot be climbed without positioning Sonic on it with edit mode.
+Moving up this ramp will lead to the top of the screen, however using edit mode again will show that it continues at the bottom of the level, leading to a bridge covered in waterfalls and inevitably a platform to nowhere.

 An interview with Yuji Naka revealed that Hidden Palace Zone was originally intended to be a level where the player would be warped to after collecting the 7 Chaos Emeralds.
 Once there, they would receive the power to morph into Super Sonic.
 The idea was ultimately killed and the ability was given to the player immediately.
-Craig Stitt, in an interview with ICEknight, mentioned that Hidden Palace Zone started as two acts but then switched to a single act before being canceled.
+Craig Stitt, in an interview with ICEknight, mentioned that Hidden Palace Zone started as two Acts but then switched to a single Act before being canceled.

 Some hacks, like Sonic 2 Delta and Sonic 2 Long Version, have attempted to restore the level using the graphics from the prototype version and level map and object data from the graphic-less version in the final release.